diffix/pg_diffix/README.md

 ```

 Anonymization ID (AID) columns for a sensitive table have to be marked with the anonymization label `aid`.
 A sensitive
-table can one or more AID columns.
+table can have one or more AID columns.

 ```SQL
 SECURITY LABEL FOR pg_diffix ON COLUMN my_table.id IS 'aid';